 Dukkha is neither a thing to be loved nor hated, but a reality to be acknowledged and mindfully accepted as a part of life.
 That’s a very liberating attitude to suffering, rather than seeing it as paralysing and terrifying.
 It’s taught that all living creatures must in some way experience and deal with suffering and dissatisfaction – it’s inescapable because we are mortal.
 We must face challenges, age, and eventually die, as matters of fact.
 Therefore, there is little point wasting our energy trying to run from the great ‘inevitables’ of life and death.
-Better that we get our heads around our reality with all its good and lousy parts, and live fully in the precious time we have, with our eyes wide open.
+Better that we get our heads around our reality with all its good and lousy parts.
+Better to live fully in the precious time we have, with our eyes wide open, than half-asleep.

-For me, it is intelligent, good self-care to accept suffering and dissatisfaction as realities of life so I am more prepared to face inevitable challenges.
+When you accept suffering and dissatisfaction as realities of life you are better prepared to face inevitable challenges.
 That acknowledgement and acceptance of CD is the first part of transforming it into your ally.
 That perspective takes a great deal of the power out of CD when it starts to rise in you.
-The second part is enlisting your energies fully in a greater purpose and force within yourself, a force that is the opposite to dukkha.
+The second part is enlisting your energies fully in a greater purpose and force within yourself.
+The force is love.

 Love is the cure for dissatisfaction

-There is no greater neutraliser for the dissatisfactions of being alive, no greater place to find meaning and purpose in the randomness of everything, than love.
-Before you put your fingers down your throat, I’m not talking about love in a teddies and hearts, cheesy kind of way.
-I’m talking about love as a magnetic motivator pulling you forward with such massive invisible power you can throw the weight of your body and soul onto it, knowing it won’t fail you.
+There is no greater neutraliser for the dissatisfactions of being alive than love.
+There’s no greater place to find meaning in the randomness of everything, than love.
+I’m not talking about love in a teddies and hearts, cheesy kind of way.
+I’m talking about love as a magnetic motivator pulling you forward.
+It has such massive power you can throw the weight of your body and soul onto it.
+You trust it because you know it’s what really matters.
 Love so strong in all areas of your life that your soul knows it’s invincible.
 Love that ensures we are utterly kind and compassionate in the values behind all our striving.
-I’m talking about identifying 360 degrees of love that will pull you forward with powerful energy that will feed you constantly.
+I’m talking about identifying 360 degrees of love that will pull you forward with powerful energy.

 There are three areas of love to focus on in creating a feeling of wholeness and integration in your world.
-Once identified – these three great loves of your life form a powerful and ever-evolving compass to always keep you on track and CD in its place.
-There is no more powerful way to manage CD than to find a sense of deep integration within yourself by having your values and desires – your loves – guiding you.
-In transforming dissatisfaction from a form of paralysis to the ultimate passion rocket fuel – love is always the answer.
-We can fall in love with so many people and things but ultimately, there exist only three over-arching great loves of our lives:
+Once identified – these three great loves of your life form a powerful and ever-evolving compass.
+They will keep you on track and CD in its place.
+There is no more powerful way to manage CD than to find a sense of deep integration within yourself.
+Integration comes when your values and desires – your loves – are guiding you.
+Love transforms dissatisfaction from paralysis to the ultimate motivational rocket fuel.
+We fall in love with many people and things, but ultimately, there are three great loves of our lives: